-The report by the Access to Medicines Foundation also showed that pharmaceutical companies have failed to fully control manufacturing waste, which can increase the risk of bacterial resistance to antibiotics.
+The Access to Medicines Foundation report also showed that pharmaceutical companies have failed to fully control manufacturing waste, which can increase the risk of bacterial resistance to antibiotics.

 Antimicrobial resistance has emerged as one of the greatest threats to public health in the 21st century.
 Drug-resistant infections are estimated to kill 750,000 people each year.